OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/options/generate_data.md

 ---
 title: generate_data
-description: The generate_data function in openbb.stocks.options gets x values, and y values before and after premiums.
+description: "The generate_data function in openbb.stocks.options gets x values, and" y values before and after premiums.
 It doesn't take any parameters or return anything.
 keywords:
 - generate_data